-Commented [EE23]: Please specify who will be responsible within UNDP to implement the SEP.
-Please specify too when the SEP can be updated rules and regulations.
+All responsible Parties have a grievance mechanism or what so called - Complaints Handling Mechanism (CHM) in place and have previous experience of working in Yemen as guided by UNDP and by World Bank rules and regulations.
 A complaint in the GM ensures stakeholders can express dissatisfaction about the standard or quality of the Responsible Party's activities.
 Additionally, it allows identification of any negative and lack of actions taken by either of the Responsible Party or their partners that directly or indirectly cause distress to the affected beneficiary or any other party.
 Complaints can be received through complaints box at subprojects sites, face to face to designated field or GM officer, through telephone or fax numbers as well as emails, all complaints will be shared and disseminated before implementation phases.
 There is a CHM established within the ECRP which it will be improved and adapted to the (SFISH) project to address Gender and GBV/SEA complaints under responsibility of gender focal points and report to gender officer, in coordination to GM and safeguard officers.
-SMEPS, SMEPs and PWP will be adopting new GM classification to ensure gender/ GBV and SEA are included.
-The updated CHM will receive complaints via different channels such as call centre, text, complaint box, telephone, WhatsApp, and Email which are well registered, mitigated, monitored, and closed within 15 days.
+SMEPS, SMEPs and PWP has already adopted new GM classification to ensure gender/ GBV and SEA are included.
+The CHM receive complaints via different channels such as call centre, text, complaint box, telephone, WhatsApp, and Email which are well registered, mitigated, monitored, and closed within 15 days.
 The objectives of CHM are as follows:

-&lt;sup>5 most grievances take 1 - 15 days to be addressed while others may take over 30 days specially if had to be escalated to official legislative channels or investigated by a third-party.

-1. Improve accountability to UNDP, SMEPS and PWP and their beneficiaries.

-2. Increase the level of beneficiaries' satisfaction with the delivery of services and enhance the relationship between beneficiaries and IPs (SMEPS and PWP).

-3. Provide an efficient, fair, and accessible mechanisms for resolving beneficiaries/partners complaints.

-4. Guide SMEPS and PWP staff in handling complaints with specialised staff at the field and office such as gender, GRM and ES and OHS safeguard; and

-5. Allow to rectify mistakes, raise alertness to problems, and continuously learn and improve.
+- 1. Improve accountability to UNDP, SMEPS and PWP and their beneficiaries. - 2.
+Increase the level of beneficiaries' satisfaction with the delivery of services and enhance the relationship between beneficiaries and IPs (SMEPS and PWP). - 3.
+Provide an efficient, fair, and accessible mechanisms for resolving beneficiaries/partners complaints. - 4.
+Guide SMEPS and PWP staff in handling complaints with specialised staff at the field and office such as gender, GM and ES and OHS safeguard; and - 5.
+Allow to rectify mistakes, raise alertness to problems, and continuously learn and improve.